cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 ### Enjoy

-Once all of this done, you can run the `stack-get-url.sh` script qui va récupérer l'url d'entrée de votre stack.
+Once all of this done, you can run the `stack-get-url.sh` script.
+It will gather the entry url of your stack.

 <a name="console" />